Best upcoming phones of 2014

 The iPhone 6 is expected to launch sometime around

 October/November.
-Obviously we don’t know too much about it just yet, except that
+No-one knows too much about it just yet, except that

-it could be the best-selling smartphone of the year, again.
+it should be the best-selling smartphone of the year, again.

 This is one of the years in Apple’s two-year cycle when it

 gets to shake things up again.
 New number, new design, new iPhone.
-Let’s hope Apple makes the most of it.
+Let’s hope Apple makes the most of the iPhone 6.

 We’d also like to see Apple make a big play at re-taking the